 - Remove membrane from the back of the ribs by sliding butter knife or spoon handle under.
 If slippery, use paper towel to pull off membrane.
 Some ribs might not have it.

-- Sprinkle each side of ribs with spice mixture.
+- Sprinkle each side of the ribs with spice mixture.
 Don't rub as a lot of seasonings will end up sticking to your fingers.

-- Ribs will be very tender.
-Open the lid, remove ribs carefully using silicone end tongs and place on baking sheet.
-They probably will fall apart in half, no worries.
+- Open the lid, remove ribs carefully using tongs and place on baking sheet.
+Ribs will be very tender and probably will fall apart in half, no worries.
 Brush top and sides with generous amount of BBQ sauce and broil for 4-5 minutes.

 - Keep warm: You can put ribs back in Instant Pot on a trivet and Keep warm for up to 10 hours.
 Perfect for parties, summer BBQ, beach picnics etc.

-To reheat ribs: Small portion use microwave.
+- Reheat: Small portion use microwave.
 If it’s a full rack, place in Instant Pot on a trivet along with 1/2 cup water.
 Press Saute, close the lid and let it simmer for 3 minutes.
 Then press Cancel and let ribs warm through with steam for 5 minutes.
 This way sauce and ribs will not dry out.